ertlnagoya/Blockchain-based_secure_firmware_update/README.md

-# Secure Update framework Using block chain technology for IoT devices
+# Secure Update framework Using blockchain for IoT devices

 ## About this framework
 - blockchain.py